 Life as an F3 doctor in Northland, New Zealand

 Moving abroad as a junior doctor can be scary, so knowing what to expect before you take a new job is really important.
-Here, we’ll take a closer look at Bendigo in Australia to help you decide if it’s a good fit for your F3 year in Australia or New Zealand.
+Here, we’ll take a closer look at Northland in New Zealand to help you decide if it’s a good fit for your F3 year in Australia or New Zealand.

 Where is Northland?